SNAP: Towards Segmenting Anything in Any Point Cloud: Experiments

 \textbf{Effect of Loss functions on Mask Accuracy.} \shortname~ uses a combination of loss functions to guide the network.
 To check the effectiveness of each module, we run ablations by adding each component sequentially.
 The results are summarized in \textbf{Tab.~\ref{table:ablation_loss_functions}}.
 Results indicate that auxiliary loss and weighted loss improve performance at a higher number of clicks.
 Including text classification loss leads to the highest improvements and indicates that semantic understanding is important for segmentation tasks.

-\textbf{Effect of Normalization Strategies.} We evaluate 3 normalization strategies to validate our domain-based design choice: (1) a single model with standard batch normalization across all data, (2) dataset-specific normalization with individual layers for each training dataset, and (3) our proposed domain normalization with separate layers for indoor, outdoor, and aerial domains.
+\textbf{Effect of Normalization Strategies.} We evaluate 3 normalization strategies to validate our domain-based design choice: (1) a single model with standard batch normalization across all data, (2) dataset-specific normalization with individual layers for each training dataset, and (3) our proposed domain normalization with separate layers for each domain.
 As shown in \textbf{Tab.~\ref{table:ablation_domain_norm}}, batch normalization shows reasonable in-distribution performance (64.3 IoU@1 on SemanticKITTI) but tends to underperform on zero-shot datasets.
-Dataset normalization can achieve slightly higher scores on in-distribution sets (e.g., +2.1 on ScanNet20), but this comes at the cost of limited generalization capability.
+Dataset normalization can achieve slightly higher scores on in-distribution sets, but this comes at the cost of limited generalization.
 Domain-specific normalization performs the best in zero-shot generalization, suggesting potential benefits to domain-level grouping over dataset-specific parameters.
 More importantly, this simple domain-norm translates into a simple domain-type checkbox selection, making it highly user-friendly.

-\textbf{Effect of Progressively Adding Datasets.} To verify the effectiveness of scaling up training data and grouping them into domains, we evaluate various \shortname\ variants on in-distribution and unseen datasets.
+\textbf{Effect of Progressively Adding Datasets.} To verify the effectiveness of scaling up training data, we evaluate various \shortname\ variants on in-distribution and unseen datasets.
 As shown in \textbf{Tab.~\ref{table:effect_adding_datasets}}, scaling up the training set leads to consistent improvements in performance over both in-distribution as well as unseen datasets. \shortname-C consistently matches or surpasses the performances of single dataset or single domain models, suggesting that the proposed domain normalization is largely able to reduce the effects of any negative transfer from cross-domain datasets.